Large-scale inference with block structure: Introduction

-\subsection{Introduction}
+\section{Introduction}

-The detection of a signal, such as an elevated mean, in a sequence of observations has been the object of a considerable amount of research as it serves as the statistical model for the multiple testing of a large number of hypotheses.
-This so-called heterogeneous mixture detection problem has been studied in detail for the important setting where the signal is sparse and weak, see e.g. the foundational work by \cite{ingster1998minimax,donoho2004higher,jager2007goodness}, its extension to the dependent case \cite{delaigle2009higher,hall2010innovated}, and some alternative tests studied in \cite{jager2007goodness,zhong2013tests,walther2013average}.
+The problem of detecting a signal, such as an elevated mean, in a high-dimensional vector of Gaussian observations has been of considerable interest as it serves as the statistical model for the multiple testing of a large number of hypotheses.
+This problem has been studied in detail for the important setting where the signal is sparse and weak, see Section~\ref{subsecHM}.
 An important result of this research is that detection of the signal is impossible unless the signal mean is at least of the order $\sqrt{\log n}$, where $n$ is the sample size.
 This is a somewhat discouraging result in the context of typical statistical inference problems, where a larger sample size usually allows to detect a smaller mean.
 In fact, there is an earlier body of research that considers the above detection problem in the case where the signal is aligned consecutively in an interval rather than scattered at random.
-It can be shown that in this ``block signal detection problem'' it is possible to detect much smaller means: scan statistics can detect means that are sparse and weak and yet may \emph{decrease} at a rate that is polynomial in $n$, see Section \ref{sec:Comparison-with-other-statistic} below.
+It can be shown that in this ``block signal detection problem'' it is possible to detect much smaller means: scan statistics can detect means that are sparse and weak and yet may \emph{decrease} at a rate that is polynomial in $n$, see Section~\ref{sec:Comparison-with-other-statistic} below.
 The stark contrast between these two results suggests that it may be possible to perform statistical inference in the sparse and weak setting that is more powerful in a fundamental and relevant way, provided there is some kind of structure in the signal that can be exploited.

 This paper develops methodology that is adaptive to such structure, i.e. it automatically exploits structure that may be present in the data.
 We consider a model where the signal is comprised of potentially many small blocks that are scattered at random in the sequence, the \textquotedblleft multiple blocks detection problem\textquotedblright .
 Two examples of such data are: